Ken from the Fang’s Bites blog with your media links today.

 The Ryder Cup dominates both ESPN and NBC this weekend.
 ESPN is providing coverage today through 6 p.m.
 Then NBC takes over the coverage from the Valhalla Golf Club in Louisville with the Foursome and Fourball matches on Saturday starting at 8 a.m.
 Then the individual match play begins Sunday at noon.
 The US hopes to break the European three match winning streak.
 In addition to NBC’s coverage, ESPN will have extensive coverage of the Ryder Cup with live SportsCenters from Valhalla at midnight on ESPN2.
 Live streaming coverage can also be seen at Ryder Cup Live.

-NASCAR’s Camping World RV 400 will be seen Sunday at 2 p.m. on ABC.
+NASCAR has the Camping World RV 400 on ABC at 2 p.m.
+Sunday.